 - 3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply and describe each challenge in the text box below it.) - ☐ Limited resources for law enforcement of youth access laws

-The most significant challenge RI experiences in complying with the Synar Regulations is a lack of funding to support enforcement of the State's youth access to tobacco statute.
-While Rhode Island's high school past 30-day cigarette smoking rates are among the lowest in the nation at 4.8%, according to the latest Youth Risk Behavior Survey (YRBS), the percentage of current high school-age smokers in RI who report obtaining their cigarettes from commercial sources remains among the highest in the nation at 20.5%.
+(Check all that apply and describe each challenge in the text box below it.) - a.
+Limited resources for law enforcement of youth access laws according to the latest Youth Risk Behavior Survey (YRBS), the percentage of current high schoolage smokers in RI who report obtaining their cigarettes from commercial sources remains among the highest in the nation at 20.5%.
 State funding for on-going enforcement of the State's youth access law is entirely dependent upon annual appropriations by the State legislature.
-Current funding levels are not sufficient to support annual compliance inspections of all licensed retail tobacco outlets statewide, especially in those communities that receive the minimum funding allocation.
 The recent addition of legislatively-mandated inspections of retail outlets for potential sales of ENDS products to children without funding to support these additional inspections has further challenged the State's ability to conduct effective enforcement of the State's youth access law.